 Is a Raw Food Diet Right for My Dog?

-Stella & Chewy’s frozen raw and freeze-dried raw diets offer complete and balanced nutrition for All Life Stages.
+Stella & Chewy’s frozen and freeze-dried raw diets offer complete and balanced nutrition for All Life Stages.
 This means that a raw diet is appropriate for puppies, adults, and seniors alike.
 Dogs at any life stage can benefit from raw!

-Raw Food Diets Promote Healthy Digestion
+Raw Food Diets for Dogs Promote Healthy Digestion

 Raw diets digest more gently and efficiently and can be helpful for dogs with stomach issues.
 Our recipes also include added probiotics to promote optimal digestion.
 Once your dog is fully on a raw diet, you may even notice that their stools are less frequent as their body is utilizing so much of the food.

 Allergies can cause a variety of issues including tummy troubles, itching, dry and flaky coat, and more.
 Raw diets can be beneficial for dogs with allergies as they contain quality ingredients and natural oils to support healthy skin and a shiny coat.
 Stella & Chewy’s also offers many single source protein recipes as well as novel protein options such as venison, pork, and rabbit.